fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 # Unresolved questions

-TODO: consider the exact range of type-directed conversions to be included, specifically whether numeric widenings and `op_Implicit` are to be included.
+TODO: There are things to tune in this RFC, including

+1. The exact set of type-directed conversions included

+2. Whether warnings are given for these

+3. Whether these warnings are opt-in or not

+4. Perhaps limiting the use of type-directed conversions to some specific syntactic locations, e.g. arguments.